 - Full aperture metering will not function.
 Metering will have to be down with the lens stopped down.

-Everything is missing and that's why the camera is known as a popular workhorse.
-With almost no features, there is almost nothing that can go wrong with the camera.
+Everything is missing and that’s why the camera is known as a popular workhorse well liked by both photography students and professionals.
+With almost no features, there is almost nothing that can break or go wrong with the camera.

 5 out of 5 Stars.